 If you wish to enrol a student with Steppin Out, we will collect the following personal data: parent or guardian’s name; contact and address details; relationship to the student; emergency contact numbers; name, age, gender and date of birth of student; and any medical conditions the student has.
 If the student is over 16 years of age, please ensure that you have their permission to share these details with us.

 Steppin Out will take photographs and film footage of students during class time for use in marketing and publicity material (both online and offline).
-But if you do not wish for your child to be photographed/filmed please let the School Principal know in writing and also tick the opt out box on our Enrolment Form.
+But if you do not wish for your child to be photographed/filmed please let the School Principal know in writing and also tick the opt out box on our online enrolment form.

 If you wish to contact us for other purposes, we will ask for your contact details, so we can respond to your queries.